Hang gliding early 1980s

-Hang gliders: Birdman Cherokee 170, Cunion Crossbow, La Mouette Atlas, and Pacific Windcraft/Hiway Vision 1
+Hang gliders: Birdman Cherokee 170, Cunion Crossbow (experimental) and modified Birdman Moonraker 78

 In 1980, having obtained an HND in computing and started work as a computer programmer for a large defence electronics company, I saved up enough money to buy my first car.
 Previously, my flying was restricted to (in the mid 1970s) my local hill (within walking distance) and by obtaining lifts from other hang glider pilots.

 I took this photo with a 110-format camera taped to a downtube of my Birdman Cherokee in 1980.
 I digitized it by using a digital camera to photograph the print.

 Bob England went on to create the Hiway Demon, after which he moved to the USA and created the Streak.
 I read that he was killed about the turn of the century flying a paraglider at Torrey Pines.

 The crosstube fairings (made by a different manufacturer as an add-on) were intended to reduce drag and possibly even provide a small amount of extra lift.
 However, I suspect their main effect was aesthetic.

 Those sailcloth crosstube fairings contained short battens, one each side, to eliminate flutter.
 However, the little battens were not well secured and on one occasion at 3000 ft above the Devil’s Dyke (a few miles north of Brighton, England) a sound like ripping fabric caught my attention.
 (As you might imagine.
 Incidentally, the red container you might discern on the harness at chest level contains an emergency parachute.)
 As the sound continued and the glider continued to fly normally, I realised one of the crosstube fairing battens had come loose.